Just Ask Matt: Tips for Choosing a Mortgage Lender

 Choosing the right mortgage lender, like choosing the right real estate agent, is an important decision when it comes to the biggest financial investment you might ever make—buying a home.

-3 Types of Mortgage LendersBasically, there are three types of mortgage lenders: retail banks, mortgage banks, mortgage brokers, and credit unions.
+3 Types of Mortgage LendersBasically, there are three classifications of mortgage lenders: retail banks, mortgage banks, and credit unions, with mortgage brokers as a liaison between.

 Choosing the lender that is right for you will save you time, stress, and cash.
 Your loan officer, the one that represents the lender, but works with you and your real estate agent, is a powerful ally.
 So choosing a mortgage lender and partnering with the right loan officer is equally important.